Aston Martin DB7 Vantage V12 For Sale

 He

-offered to use my car as a prototype
+offered to use my car as a project vehicle

 for the installation of a 6 speed auto gearbox and control